wolfofalgstreet/HUGE-Fibonacci/README.md

 * **Returns:** A pointer to a `HugeInteger` representing `F(n)`, or `NULL` if dynamic memory allocation fails.

+# Requirements

+You must have the gcc compikler installed on your machine.

 # Compilation and Testing (Linux/Mac Command Line) & Windows